John Locke: Career after Oxford

-Locke had been looking for a career and in 1667 moved into Ashley's home at Exeter House in London to serve as his personal physician.
+In 1666, when Locke was 34, he met Anthony Ashley Cooper, later Lord Shaftesbury, a title by which he is now generally known.
+When he met Locke, he held the powerful position of Chancellor of the Exchequer; he became a key figure in Locke's life.
+Up until then, Locke lived a quiet scholarly life.
+The meeting with Shaftesbury was by chance; he was in Oxford, visiting his son.
+Shaftesbury wanted to drink waters from a nearby spa for a liver infection, which somehow Locke was tasked with bringing him.
+Shaftesbury was impressed with Locke and persuaded him to become part of his retinue.
+In 1667 Locke moved into Shaftesbury's London home at Exeter House on the Strand, to be his personal physician.
 In London, Locke resumed his medical studies under the tutelage of Thomas Sydenham.
-Sydenham had a major effect on Locke's natural philosophical thinking—an effect evident in An Essay Concerning Human Understanding.
-Locke's medical knowledge was put to the test when Ashley's liver infection became life-threatening.
+Sydenham had a major effect on Locke's natural philosophical thinking, emphasizing observation rather than a priori thinking.
+Locke's medical knowledge was put to the test when Shaftesbury's liver infection became life-threatening.
 Locke coordinated the advice of several physicians and was probably instrumental in persuading Ashley to undergo surgery (then life-threatening in itself) to remove the cyst.
-Ashley survived and prospered, crediting Locke with saving his life.
-During this time, Locke served as Secretary of the Board of Trade and Plantations and Secretary to the Lords Proprietors of Carolina, which helped shape his ideas on international trade and economics.
+Shaftesbury survived and prospered, crediting Locke with saving his life.